-SUGGESTED SEQUENCE-Indicated by blank and black boxes in the program description.
-It represents the semester or semesters individual courses may be taken to be of most benefit to the student.
+SUGGESTED SEQUENCE-Indicated by an "X" in the boxes in the program description, designating the semester or semesters individual courses may be taken to be of most benefit to the student.
 The sequential arrangement is not mandatory.
 If it does not fit your needs, see your program advisor, an academic advisor or a counselor.